Oven Baked Steak Fries

 Simply put, steak fries thick potato wedges.
 Usually they’re deep fried like French fries, but I don’t like dealing with all that scary hot grease, so I baked them instead.
 They were still surprisingly crispy, and wayyyyy easier than dealing with getting (and keeping) a vat of hot oil to the proper temperature, and dodging splattering oil that is trying to kill you.

-My steak fries have an extra “steak” element to them—steak seasoning.
+• Paprika & Steak Seasoning: I use both seasonings to add an extra “steak” element to these fries.
 Steak seasoning, a.k.a.
 Montreal steak seasoning, is one of my new favorite seasoning blends.
 It’s a chunky blend of salt, pepper, red pepper, garlic, and sometimes other spices.
-The chunky nature of this blend gives you little pops of flavor as you eat the fries and also adds a little bit of delicious crunch.
+The chunky nature of this blend gives you little pops of flavor and also adds a little bit of delicious crunch.
 I love this stuff!

 Where to Buy Steak Seasoning